 Held the first Friday of every other month from Noon-1:00 PM in the Physicians Conference Room at the Joslin Diabetes Center.

 In this conference, disorders of bone and mineral metabolism are reviewed, with pertinent review of the medical literature and discussions by faculty and fellows from Endocrinology (adult and pediatric), Nuclear Medicine, Radiology, Orthopedic Surgery, Pathology, Physical Medicine and General Medicine.
 Invited speakers from other institutions are periodically invited.
 This conference meets the first Friday of every other month at noon to 1 p.m. and is offered for CME credit.
 A list of topics and participants is kept by the Office of Continuing Medical Education.
 Fellows routinely help conduct this conference.

-The educational purpose of the Journal Club is to expose trainees, on a continuing basis, to critical reading of the emerging endocrine literature.
+The educational purpose of this conference is to expose trainees, on a continuing basis, to critical reading of the emerging endocrine literature.
 Participation in this conference also provides instruction in clinical epidemiology, in biostatistics and in clinical decision theory.
 Trainees will be expected to present analyses of assigned papers in the current literature or of papers of their own selection.
 Their presentation will include analysis of experimental groups and design, methodology of measurements, and of statistical analysis.
 Others, including faculty, will interact with the trainee.

 Held Friday’s from 12 p.m. to 1 p.m. in the Physicians Conference Room at the Joslin Diabetes Center.
 This conference alternates with the Journal Club.

 The educational purpose of the Research Conferences is to acquaint trainees with the status of current research carried out by the faculty, other trainees, members of other Divisions within the Department of Medicine, or other Departments in the institution or investigators from other institutions (guest presenters).
 Trainees will participate in the critique of the presentation and be exposed to the interactive discussions of the participants.
 Interactive discussion of presented research among experts is on topics of basic and clinical science of endocrinology and metabolism, including experimental design, methodology, statistical analysis and interpretation of data.
 In addition, those fellows actively participating in either basic or clinical research will present their research project to the division at least annually.